Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Preliminaries: Incentive Attacks

 \subsection{Difficulty Adjustment Algorithm}

 Throughout the paper, we assume a blockchain employing the Nakamoto consensus with a difficulty adjustment algorithm (DAA) similar to that of Bitcoin (BTC).
 In Nakamoto consensus, every valid block $B$ has a difficulty parameter $T_h\in(0,1)$ such that $f(B)<T_h$ where $f\rightarrow(0,1)$ is a deterministic function but can be assumed to map each input to a random value.
 Let us call each block that becomes part of the longest chain in the long-run as a canonical block.
 The DAA readjusts the mining difficulty $T_h$ after every $D_0$ blocks on the longest chain such that a canonical block is generated in $\frac{\tau_0}{D_0}$ time on average, similar to the DAA employed in BTC where $D_0=2016$ blocks\footnote{A typo in the BTC code causes $D_0=2015$ instead of the originally intended $D_0=2016$, which we ignore here.} and $\frac{\tau_0}{D_0}=10$ minutes.
 More specifically, after every $D_0$ canonical blocks, the DAA checks the actual time passed to mine the last $D_0$ canonical blocks, call $\tau'_0$, and rescales the block difficulty $T_h$ by $\frac{\tau'_0}{\tau_0}$.
-Hence, the next $D_0$ canonical blocks have the difficulty $T_h\frac{\tau'_0}{\tau_0}$.
-We call the time between each difficulty adjustment as an epoch.
+Hence, the next $D_0$ canonical blocks have the difficulty $T'_h=T_h\frac{\tau'_0}{\tau_0}$.\footnote{BTC code restricts the change to be $0.25\leq\frac{T'_h}{T_h}\leq4$.
+However, $\alpha\leq0.5$ guarantees the change to be within $[0.5,2]$ for the system model considered here and in the related works \cite{selfish-mining,intermittent_mining,grunspan2019-profitability-selfish-mining,optimal-selfish,doger2025selfishminersdoublespend,stubborn-mining,prob-selfish-mdp-method,time_average_selfish_mining,profit_lag,courtois2014subversiveminerstrategiesblock,power_adjusting,fork_after_witholding_attack}.} We call the time between each difficulty adjustment as an epoch.
 Notice, the DAA makes sure that if the total mining power and behavior in the next epoch is the same as the previous one, the next epoch lasts $\tau_0$.
 However, if the behavior or the total power regularly changes between each epoch, no epoch would actually last $\tau_0$ time.
 Note that, similar to BTC, BCH also relies on the Nakamoto consensus.
 However, the DAA in BCH is more complex and more responsive to fluctuations in hashpower than the BTC DAA and can readjust the difficulty within hours.

 Incentive attacks on the Nakamoto consensus rely on DAA due to the following reason.
 Assume that an adversary has $\alpha$ fraction of the total hashpower in the system and every block pays its miner $\frac{1}{D_0}$ units of money as a coinbase reward.
 If the adversary follows the honest protocol, on average, it gets $\alpha$ rewards in each epoch.
 Now, assume that the adversary employs a withholding strategy under which the adversarial blocks are not released as soon as they are mined and makes sure that $\rho$ fraction of the canonical blocks are adversarial.
 If $\rho>\alpha$, after the difficulty is adjusted, the adversary will get $\rho$ rewards in each subsequent epoch.
 Notice, in the initial epoch where the attack starts, due to the withholding, the adversary may get less than $\alpha$ rewards, which will be compensated in the following epochs as the difficulty is readjusted.